Insect Stings in Children

 What are possible complications of insect stings in a child?

-The 2 greatest complications from insect stings are allergic reaction and infection.
+The two greatest complications from insect stings are allergic reaction and infection.
+Allergic reactions usually occur within a few hours of the sting.
 An allergic reaction can cause death if the reaction is serious enough and your child does not get medical care right away.
+Infections usually occur several days later and should be treated with antibiotics.

 What can I do to prevent insect stings in my child?